 Associate Professor Dr. Kevin Rabas co-directs the creative writing program at Emporia State and co-edits Flint Hills Review.
 He has four books: Bird’s Horn, Sonny Kenner’s Red Guitar, Lisa’s Flying Electric Piano, a Kansas Notable Book and Nelson Poetry Book Award winner, and Spider Face: stories.

-Dr. Rachelle M. Smith is the Director of Composition and an Associate Professor in the Dept of English, Modern Languages, and Journalism.
-She is currently serving as the Chair of the General Education Council for the 2010-2011 academic year.
+Dr. Rachelle M. Smith is an Associate Professor in the Dept of English, Modern Languages, and Journalism.
 Dr. Smith received her PhD at Texas Christian University; her undergraduate and Master's degrees in English are from the University of Oklahoma.
 Her teaching interests include composition, rhetoric, African American women's literature, and science fiction.

 Obtained his Ph.D. in Sociology, Iowa State University, Ames, Iowa, August 1993.
 He obtained his BA and MA in Criminal Justice at the University of Central Oklahoma.
 He is currently the Chair of the Division of Sociology and Anthropology.
 His area of teaching includes criminology, social deviance, juvenile delinquency, social psychology, homelessness, research methods, introduction to sociology, and social stratification.
 His research interest includes homelessness, community correction, and criminology.